JustCallMePizza/pOS-VERSION-1.1.1/README.md

 # pizzaos
 PizzaOs is the future computer operating system.
-Right now it is in beta as a .exe file for windows 10.
+Right now it is in beta!
+So Follow Along Our Long Journey